cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/arguments.md

 | `transport-loglevel` | `warn` | `TUNNEL_PROTO_LOGLEVEL` |

 Specifies the verbosity of logs for the transport between `cloudflared` and the Cloudflare edge.
 Available levels are: `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `panic`.
-Any value below `warn` is noisy and should only be used to debug low-level performance issues and protocol quirks.
+Any value below `warn` produces substantial output and should only be used to debug low-level performance issues and protocol quirks.

 ## `retries`